GM110Z/Phage-defence-scripts/Prophage-encoded-defence/readme.md

 **PARSEC**:Finds prophages in genomes, groups them with fastANI It needs PhySpy, and faidx, fastANI and ANIClustermap(https://github.com/moshi4/ANIclustermap/tree/main)

 **fastani-to-clusters.py**: runs as fastani-to-clusters.oy <threshold for clustering (float)> Script from https://github.com/moshi4/ANIclustermap/tree/main), needs pandas

+**ViralTreeAnno** : R code that uses ggtree to annotate a VIPTree or any tree with user input data in table format